Sydney: State capital (1901–present)

 When the six colonies federated on 1 January 1901, Sydney became the capital of the State of New South Wales.
-The spread of bubonic plague in 1900 prompted the new state government to modernise the wharves and demolish inner-city slums.
-The outbreak of the First World War in 1914 saw more Sydney males volunteer for the armed forces than the Commonwealth authorities could process, and helped reduce unemployment in the city.
+The spread of bubonic plague in 1900 prompted the state government to modernise the wharves and demolish inner-city slums.
+The outbreak of the First World War in 1914 saw more Sydney males volunteer for the armed forces than the Commonwealth authorities could process, and helped reduce unemployment.
 Those returning from the war in 1918 were promised "homes fit for heroes" in new suburbs such as Daceyville and Matraville.
 "Garden suburbs" and mixed industrial and residential developments also grew along the rail and tram corridors.
 The population reached one million in 1926, after Sydney had regained its position as the most populous city in Australia.
 The government created jobs with massive public projects such as the electrification of the Sydney rail network and building the Sydney Harbour Bridge.